Industrial Design MFA

 - Effective use of form color, graphics, and materials in the development of product aesthetics.

-- Conceptual sketching, mixed media rendering, drafting, and soft and hard model making.
+- Conceptual sketching, mixed media rendering, computer-aided design, and soft and hard model making.

 - Technical and theoretical understanding of materials and processes as they relate to manufacturing.

-- Computer skills including experience with software applications such as Adobe Creative Suite (Illustrator, Photoshop, Flash, InDesign), SolidWorks, Alias, Rhinoceros and AutoDesk Maya.
+- Computer skills including experience with software applications such as Adobe Creative Suite (Illustrator, Photoshop, Flash, InDesign), SolidWorks, Rhinoceros and AutoDesk Fusion 360.

 - Effective application of human factors, emphasizing safety, efficiency, and comfort.